|Nutrition Facts (per serving)|

 - When the meat has cooked, reduce the sauce until it is mostly oil and onions.

-- Slice one of the onions instead of grating it, and layer the onion rings on the bottom of the tagine.
+- Slice 1 of the onions into rings instead of grating it, and layer the onion rings on the bottom of the tagine.

 - Add 2 1/2 cups water, cover, and place the tagine on a diffuser over medium-low to medium heat.
 Allow the tagine to reach a simmer (this may take a long time), and then reduce the heat to the lowest temperature necessary to maintain the simmer.

-- Allow the tagine to cook for three hours or longer until the meat is very tender and the liquids are reduced.
-(Note: About two hours into the cooking, remove and reserve 1/2 cup of the liquids.)
+- Allow the tagine to cook for 3 hours or longer until the meat is very tender and the liquids are reduced.
+(About 2 hours into the cooking, remove and reserve 1/2 cup of the liquids.)